dhh1128/lect/doc/source/spec.rst

 interact.
 And as any marriage therapist will attest, talking about issues is the beginning of turning problems into opportunities. :-)

-Lect strives to make common and correct behavior automatic, corner cases possible, and inconsistent or unsafe choices disallowed--while expressing a programmer's intent with terse precision.
+Lect strives to keep common and correct behavior automatic, corner cases possible, and inconsistent or unsafe choices disallowed--while expressing a programmer's intent with terse precision.
 This takes much of the busy work out of writing